megaease/easemesh/cmd/operator/README.md

 kubectl apply -f examples
 ```

-When we deployed the resource, an injected container named `easemesh-sidecar` will be injected into the pod of the MeshDeployment.
-A k8s deployment resource owned by the `test-server-v1` will be generated and deployed in the `test` namespace, it has two replicas of pods, assuming a pod named `test-server-v1-7d7bccf78f-2pps5`.
+When we deployed the resource, a k8s deployment resource owned by the `test-server-v1` will be generated and deployed in the `test` namespace, it has two replicas of pods, assuming a pod named `test-server-v1-7d7bccf78f-2pps5`, into which an container named `easemesh-sidecar` will be injected.

 The following command can help us to check whether the extra container has been injected

 ```bash
 kubectl get pods -n test test-server-v1-7d7bccf78f-2pps5 -o jsonpath="{.spec.containers[*].name}"
 ```

-The output should be:
+The output should contain two containers, names are:

 ```bash
 test-server easemesh-sidecar